JetBrains/kotlin-web-site/docs/topics/language-committee-guidelines.md

     *   For eligible changes, the `-progressive` flag enables the change before version B (e.g. in version A or an incremental update to it)
 *   Version B ships with the change enabled (e.g. warnings turn into errors)
     *   Migrations aids are kept available in the IDE
-    *   Backward compatibility flags in the compiler (`-language-version` and `-api-version`) support the behaviour of version A
+    *   Backward compatibility flags in the compiler (`-language-version` and `-api-version`) support the behavior of version A
 *   Future versions can remove migration aids and compatibility flags, but a version capable of automated migration should be kept available for a reasonable amount of time

 ### Incompatible changes to the libraries